-If you want to know how to make Christmas stockings, then you are in luck!
-We have created a little tutorial video, to show you just how to make your own Christmas stockings, which will make the perfect gift for just about anyone (with plenty of space to ensure you can still stuff them with other presents!)
+If you want to know how to make a Christmas stocking, then you are in luck!
+We have created a little tutorial video, to show you just how to make a Christmas stocking, which will make the perfect gift for just about anyone (with plenty of space to ensure you can still stuff them with other presents!)

-Follow our step-by-step guide and make a Christmas stocking, which you can hang proudly year after year.
+Follow our step-by-step guide and see how to make a Christmas stocking, which you can hang proudly year after year.

 Making Christmas Stockings; What You Will Need:

-Here is what you will need to make your own adorable personalised Christmas stocking:
+Here is what you will need when learning how to make your own Christmas stocking: